-Headphones & Your Health: Can Loud Music Cause Hearing Loss?Feb.
-8, 2021 - Katie McCallum
+Headphones & Your Hearing: Can Loud Music Cause Hearing Loss?Aug.
+30, 2022 - Katie McCallum

 There's nothing like listening to your favorite song.
 There's also nothing like listening to your favorite song on blast.